NicklasVraa/Color-manager/readme.md

 - Decrease the number of colors in your original image, e.g. using a function like `Image.quantize()` from `pillow`.
 - Experiment with setting `smooth` to `true`/`false` in the palette json file.

-Both will be implemented as optional automatic adjustments in the future.

 ## Using the Program<a name="use"></a>
 Either import `utils` into your own script and call the recoloring functions, e.g.: